NiryoRobotics/ned_ros/sphinx_doc/source/stack/low_level/common.rst

 Dependencies
 --------------------------
 This package does not depend on any package.
-This package is a dependency of the following packages :
+This package is a dependency of the following packages:

 * can_driver
 * conveyor_interface